Carer Burnout: Recognising It Before It Breaks You

 Why Carer Burnout Is Different

 Most conversations about burnout centre on work.
-You push too hard, eventually something gives, and the recovery pathway involves drawing a clearer line between professional life and personal life.
+The word itself was coined in the 1970s by psychologists Herbert Freudenberger and Christina Maslach — a plain-English way of describing what happens when someone gives continuously to others, over years, with too little coming back the other way.
+The World Health Organization formally recognised burnout as an occupational phenomenon in 2019.
+Workplace burnout usually has a recovery pathway built in: you push too hard, something gives, and you draw a clearer line between work and home.
 That logic does not translate to caring.
-When the person you are caring for is your mother, your husband, your child — there is no clocking off.
-The relationship predates the caring role, and it will (in some form) outlast it.
+When the person you are caring for is your mother, your husband, your child, there is no clocking off.
+The relationship predates the caring role and will, in some form, outlast it.
 You cannot leave the situation at the office door.

 Then there is identity erosion.
-Carers often describe losing a sense of who they are outside of the caring role.
+Carers often describe losing a sense of who they are outside the caring role.
 Friendships narrow.
 Hobbies disappear.
 Time that used to be personal becomes functional.
 Over months and years, the self that existed before caring can feel very distant.
+Carers UK's 2025 survey found 74% of carers say they feel stressed or anxious, and 42% say their physical health has got worse specifically because of caring — not despite everything else going on in their lives, but as a direct result of the caring role itself.

 The Signs — What Carer Burnout Actually Looks Like